greenbone/autohooks-plugin-pytest/README.md

 ## Maintainer

-This project is maintained by [Greenbone Networks GmbH](https://www.greenbone.net/).
+This project is maintained by [Greenbone AG](https://www.greenbone.net/).

 ## Contributing